hyperlab/TiMixpanel/android/README.md

 ## Surveys and In-App Notifications

 Since version 0.6 surveys and in-app notifications are supported.
-At the moment automatically showing of these surveys and notifications is not yet supported, so you have to request them manually:
+At the moment automatically showing of these surveys and notifications is not yet supported, so you have to request them manually, after a Window has been opened:

 ```
 mixpanel.showSurveyIfAvailable();